 How to Cook

 Chard is an invaluable ingredient for Italian style soups, risottos and as a vegetable in its own right.
 Be careful not to add too much or it will overpower everything else, chard has a distinctive taste and balance is paramount.
 Wash the stems and leaves, cut the stems into manageable pieces and then cook slowly in a generous splash of olive oil and a little chopped garlic.
 As the stems begin to soften add the chopped leaves and season generously with freshly ground salt and pepper.
 A squeeze of fresh lemon works wonders here just prior to serving.
-You could try one of my favourites which is a braise of chard with tomato, garlic and Provencal herbs baked underneath a crust of fresh breadcrumbs, Provencal herbs, garlic and parsley.
+You could try one of my favorites which is a braise of chard with tomato, garlic and Provencal herbs baked underneath a crust of fresh breadcrumbs, Provencal herbs, garlic and parsley.